You should consider a second opinion if you:

 and with all consent forms.
 As an alternative to the mailing

 instructions below, you may upload your medical records in Step 3 of the MyConsult registration.

 Please send all materials to the Cleveland Clinic MyConsult office.
 Please use a mailing service that requires a signature from the recipient such as, UPS, Federal Express, DHL, or registered U.S. mail (UPS and Federal Express packages cannot be accepted on weekends or holidays.
 USPS packages are accepted on Saturday).
 For your convenience, you may print out and use the mailing label during Step 3 of the second opinion process.

 *You must include Desk T-43 in the mailing address to ensure delivery.

 International patients that are sending pathology samples need to indicate the following information on their package's commercial invoice to avoid delay at U.S. Customs:

 Health Advocate, a third-party service, offers medical record collection services at no cost to our current patients.
 Health Advocate will facilitate the collection and

 submission of the medical records that are required for the MyConsult online medical second opinion.

-If you would like to utilize the Health Advocate service, during Step 3 of the MyConsult process, please check the box that states, "Yes, I would like to receive assistance with medical records collection.
-I understand that this service is provided by a third party at an additional fee of $245 for domestic patients and $325 (USD) for international patients."
+If you would like to utilize the Health Advocate service, during Step 3 of the MyConsult process, please check the box that states, "Yes, I would like to receive assistance with medical records collection."

 No, we are not able to process requests that are not in English and we do not provide a document translation service.
 All submitted documents pertaining to your second opinion must be in English or translated into English prior to submitting.